evertjr/awesome-scripts/README.md

-Just some usefull scripts created for my own use.
-Use at your own risk.
+A collection of scripts I've developed for personal use.
+Please use them at your own discretion.